-[23] The subject is a land-only assessment in North East Calgary east of 36th Street and north of 128th Avenue.
-The land is comprised of 24.37 acres destined for future commercial use.
-Currently, the Land Use Designation (LUD) is predominantly Commercial - Regional 3 f0.23 h18 (CR-3) LUD with some Special Purpose - City and Regional Infrastructure (S-CRI) LUD.
+The subject is a land-only assessment in North East Calgary east of 36th Street and [23] north of the future Barlow Crescent.
+The land is comprised of 8.27 acres destined for future commercial and industrial uses.
+Currently, the Land Use Designation (LUD) is predominantly Industrial - General (I-G) LUD with Commercial - Regional 3 f0.23 h18 (CR-3) LUD and Special Purpose - City and Regional Infrastructure (S-CRI) LUD.
 For assessment purposes the Respondent does not indicate how many acres are assigned to each LUD.